 Health Insurance Options in Canada

-Canada has an above-average public healthcare system, and it’s not just for citizens.
-Having said that, people who are not citizens of Canada do not have immediate free access to public healthcare upon arrival to the country.
-Even once they do have access, many expats still opt for a private health insurance plan to supplement the coverage that the public healthcare system provides.
+Canada boasts an above-average public healthcare system, which is available to both citizens and residents.
+However, newcomers who are not citizens may not have immediate access to free public healthcare.
+Even once eligible, many expats choose to purchase private health insurance to supplement the coverage provided by the public system.

-There are several reasons why people who live abroad in Canada choose to purchase an international private health insurance plan.
-Despite top-notch hospitals and immediate access to emergency treatment, Canada’s healthcare system can be prone to longer wait times for non-urgent procedures.
-Some physicians and other specialists may not accept new patients without a referral.
+There are several reasons why expats living in Canada opt for international private health insurance.
+While the country offers top-notch hospitals and immediate emergency care, non-urgent procedures can often face longer wait times.
+Additionally, some physicians and specialists may require a referral or may not accept new patients.
 These issues tend to be most evident in rural areas.

-A private plan can help to cover the cost of services and treatments not covered under the single payer healthcare system.
-At International Citizens, we’re specialized international insurance brokers who can help you find the best insurance plans for your needs.
-Take a look at our broad range of health insurance plans for international citizens to learn more about what options are available on the market.
+A private plan can help to cover the cost of services not covered under the single-payer healthcare system, such as treatments or medications outside the scope of public healthcare.
+At International Citizens, we specialize in helping expats find the best health insurance plans to meet their needs.
+Take a look at our broad range of health insurance plans to find the best coverage for your time in Canada.

 Find the Best International Insurance